Bucculatrix thoracella

 Bucculatrix thoracella, the lime bent-wing, is species of moth in the family Bucculatricidae, and was first described in 1794 by Carl Peter Thunberg as Tinea thoracella.
 It is found throughout Europe with exception of Ireland and the Balkan Peninsula, and in Japan, where it occurs on the islands of Hokkaido and Honshu.

 Appearance

 Adult specimens of Bucculatrix thoracella are small, with a wingspan of 6–8 mm, and have a wing pattern of dark brown blotches on a yellow base, with a brown line extending to the wing's edge.
 Larvae have a pale, greenish yellow body and a pale yellow head.
 Pupae are a dark, cloudy brown, and are covered by a strongly ribbed white, yellowish or greyish brown cocoon.

 Behaviour

 In continental Europe, Bucculatrix thoracella occurs in two generations per year, whereas it is generally univoltine in most of Britain.
-It overwinters as pupa, either on the host plant's trunk or in leaf litter.
+It overwinters as a pupa, either on the host plant's trunk or in leaf litter.
 Adults are on wing in June and sometimes August in Britain, while in continental Europe they are on wing from April to May and from July to August.
 Eggs are left on the underside of leaves, often at a vein angle.